-The weather forecast indicates that 80 degree temperatures are on the way for the Montgomery County, MD area.
-This makes it very important that your air conditioner is working at its optimal level.
-One of the most common AC problems our expert technicians at Michael Bonsby Heating & Air Conditioning hear is, “My air conditioner keeps shutting off.”
+When temperatures rise and the summer heat hits, it’s very important that your air conditioner is working at its optimal level.
+One of the most common AC problems our expert technicians at Michael Bonsby HVAC, Plumbing & Electrical hear is, “My air conditioner keeps turning off!”

-A typical problem we see occurs when air conditioners short cycle.
-This means they frequently turn on and off again—often with no apparent reason, and often before the home has reached the desired temperature.
+A typical problem we see occurs when air conditioners short cycle, or frequently turn on and off again for no reason, often before the home has reached the set temperature.
 This can be both frustrating and inefficient.

 The level of refrigerant in your AC needs to be consistent in order for it to work properly.
 When you scheduled AC installation, your unit was given a certain “charge,” but if the level of refrigerant falls below this, it can lead to inadequate cooling and energy inefficiency.
 It can even cause your AC to short cycle.
 As such, AC refrigerant leaks should be dealt with immediately.

 How to Solve Low Refrigerant Levels